March 7, 2018 in

 In the early days of DNSFilter, we spent some cycles thinking towards the future scalability of the business.
 I’m an advocate of early-stage startups not over-optimizing, but we also needed to understand the unit-economics of our business.
 That meant understanding how performant we could be, along with what bandwidth, storage and reporting costs would be.

 A large component of our architecture is logging our customers’ requests.
-We are a usage-based service, and we provide analytics to our customers.
-This means we need to account for each DNS request, because any lost request is lost revenue, and lost data for our customers.
+We provide analytics to our customers.
+This means we need to account for each DNS request, because any lost request is lost data for our customers.

 Back in late 2015 when we started the company, and into early 2016 as we began internally testing our MVP, we researched options in the market for storing and analyzing large sums of data.
 A new buzz-word at the time was ‘time series databases’.
 Our data seemed to fit the pattern, and I began working with the hot new startup InfluxDB.